 - Toyota: 58.7%

 The study was based on transaction data from September 2021 through August 2022.
 It includes all model years traded in during that time.

 How to save on your next car

-As we noted, buying cars is not cheap.
-But a little extra knowledge can help you can save on your next purchase.
+Buying a car is not cheap, but a little extra knowledge can help you can save on your next purchase.

 “For many models, the price starts dropping through the floor once the mileage goes north of 100,000.
 By saying no to these high-mileage cars, you’re rejecting a lot of good deals.”